How to Choose the Right Barcode Scanner

 What Are the Different Types of Barcode Scanners?

-So what is the difference between a barcode reader and scanner?
-Each model performs the same basic functions.
-The differences are down to how a barcode is read, decoded and entered into a system.
+There is no difference between how each model performs the same basic functions.
+The difference between a barcode scanner and reader lies in how a barcode is read, decoded and entered into a system.

-Today, such functions are available in a range of stationary and mobile models.
+Today there are many types of stationary and mobile scanners, the ones we will discuss are laser scanners, image scanners, 2D area imagers, CCD barcode scanners, and pen readers/barcode wands.
 Read on through the following barcode scanner buying guide to determine which type and format would make the best barcode scanner for your retail store or operation:

 1. Laser Scanners